nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-manager/view-ARCs.md

 ### View ARC contents

+Expanding an ARC allows you to view files and directories that are contained within the ARC.
+The file structure of the ARC is depicted on the left side of the main window in the form of a tree view.
+The content of the currently selected directory is also shown in the main part of the window.
+Here, you can access additional features, like creating new directories or editing ISA files.

-After expanding an ARC, you will see a list of directories and files that are included in the ARC (Fig. 4), as well as buttons to access additional functions.
-The additional functions are explained in detail later in this manual.
-For now, we will focus on the files and directories included in the ARC.
+On the top of the main window, multiple buttons provide access to additional functions that will be explained in detail later in the manual.

 ---

 ![](@images/arc-manager/view/04-detailed-view.png)

-**Fig. 4** Detailed view of ARC contents after expanding an ARC with the corresponding button (Fig. 3, 2).
-Files and directories can be accessed with a left-click.
+**Fig. 4** Detailed view of ARC contents and buttons to access additional functions after expanding an ARC.

 ---